souravkhan12/interview_challenge_202505/CHALLENGES.md

 Let's say we wanted to create a search notes feature - something that feels fast, accurate, and helpful even for users with thousands of notes.

 If we were to build a comprehensive search experience, how would you approach it?
-Don’t worry about writing code - instead, walk us through how you’d design the feature end-to-end (both from a product and technical perspective).
+Don't worry about writing code - instead, walk us through how you'd design the feature end-to-end (both from a product and technical perspective).

 Bonus: any ideas for making search feel smart or delightful for users?